 The process for reviewing the Act will involve multiple opportunities throughout 2019 and 2020 for Aboriginal communities and non-Aboriginal stakeholders to provide comment on the design and operation of the current Act.

-A number of face-to-face meetings with Aboriginal groups and key non-Aboriginal stakeholders will also be held around Tasmania.
+An initial consultation period has now closed but a number of face-to-face meetings with Aboriginal groups and key non-Aboriginal stakeholders will also be held around Tasmania.

 What changes were made to the Act in 2017?

 The Act was updated in 2017 to address some of its key inadequacies.
 While the amendments were not large in number, they addressed some of the most outdated and problematic elements of the Act and were seen as a positive step forward.